sabbour/ai-conformance/instructions.md

 ### Requirements

-The Self conformance file need to submited without any adjusments or changes in spec to the fields `id, description, level`.
+The Self conformance file needs to be submitted without any adjustments or changes in spec to the fields `id, description, level`.
 The fields `status, evidence, and notes` need to be filled if the `level` is `MUST`.

 To reach conformance all `MUST` spec fields need to be addressed.
 The evidence needs to be publicly reachable.